1917–18 PCHA season: Playoffs

 Vancouver Millionaires win two-games total-goals series 3-2.

-Stanley Cup Final
+Stanley Cup Finals

-Vancouver travelled to Toronto for the Stanley Cup final.
+Vancouver travelled to Toronto for the Stanley Cup Finals.
 The playing rules alternated between the NHL's six-man and the PCHA's seven-man rules.
 All games were won by the team whose rules were being played.
 Vancouver won the PCHA games 6–4 and 8–1 but lost the NHL rule games 5–3, 6–3, and 2–1.